Bombg/OnyfansLoot/README.md

 ## Limitations
 - If any of the items in the loot list or master loot list are misspelled this won't work
-- For now, this does not update the list when people get items from their list
 - List updates are sent out by whomever imports the list from csv but you need to be on a list to get sent it
-- Before importing from CSV, all items with strikethrough need to be deleted.
-Unfortunately strikethough cannot be put into a CSV.
+- Before importing from CSV, all items with strikethrough need to be deleted OR you need to have a populated exlusion list with all strikethrough items on it

 ## Commands
 - Every command starts with /of or /onyfansloot.
 The examples will be using /of but /onyfansloot will work too.